Grade Level: 4 (3-5)

 What is the difference between thermal energy and temperature?

 The atoms and molecules in all matter (solids, liquids, gases and plasmas) are constantly vibrating.
 There is more movement of the particles in a warmer object and less movement of the particles in a cooler object.
 Temperature is a quantitative measurement of how warm or cool an object is.
 Measuring the temperature of an object gives the average kinetic energy — the energy due to motion — of the particles in the object.
+Refer to the hands-on design associated activity Make Your Own Temperature Scale to help students illustrate the difference between these two concepts.

 Materials that are good conductors of heat feel hotter to the touch than materials than are insulators even if they are at the same temperature.
 Two objects at the same temperature that are identical in all respects but size have different amounts of thermal energy.
 The larger object has a greater amount of thermal energy than the smaller object due to its greater mass.